Bernard Benton

-Bernard Benton (born January 6, 1957) is an American retired professional boxer in the Cruiserweight division who held the WBC and The Ring cruiserweight titles.
+Bernard Benton (born January 6, 1957) is an American former professional boxer who held the WBC and The Ring cruiserweight titles.

 Professional career

-Known as "The Bull", Benton turned pro in 1981 and won the WBC and lineal cruiserweight titles with a decision win over Alfonso Ratliff in 1985.
+Known as "The Bull," Benton turned pro in 1981 and won the WBC, The Ring, and lineal cruiserweight titles with a decision win over Alfonso Ratliff in 1985.
 He was due to defend against David Pearce who had knocked him out in a previous amateur bout.
 Benton declined to fight Pearce and subsequently lost the belt in his first defense to Carlos De León via decision the following year.
 He retired in 1995.